Virtual Visit Resources

-Messages along with school specific information was sent to the schools and their teams the week of April 26, 2021.Schools with CIR visits scheduled between July 1, 2021 and June 30, 2022:
+Messages along with school specific information was sent to the schools and their teams the week of May 9, 2022.

 - Your school report should include an addendum summarizing the affect the pandemic had on your school and the actions taken.

 Schools with an Initial accreditation visit scheduled between July 1, 2022 and June 30, 2023:

 - Virtual visits are allowable based on a case-by-case determination with approval by AACSB’s Chief Accreditation Officer and volunteer and host school availability.

 - Please provide an addendum summarizing the effect the pandemic had on your school and the actions taken to address the effects.

 myAccreditation is intended to be used only to upload the required documents plus any key files that would support the document review of your CIR report.
 Schools will need to create their own virtual base room outside of myAccreditation to provide the other documents and artifacts that should be made available to the team during the visit.
 For example, it would be appropriate to provide a sample of AoL summary reports in the addendum section in myAccreditation, but upload any assessment samples in the school’s virtual base room.

 AACSB recognizes that schools will need to take a variety of measures to deal with finishing out the semester.
 AACSB supports reasonable measures taken by a school to get through this very difficult time.
 Many schools are taking a variety of steps, particularly moving classes into a virtual format or closing the semester early.
 These types of decisions will be viewed as local decisions and would not impact your accreditation.